 Vocational IssuesThe eugenics movement sees the different and the disabled as needing a cure, or needing to be prevented.
 The eugenicist seeks to shuffle off and marginalize the weak and the vunerable.
 They have advocated for exemptions to the Fair Labor Standards Act in the US so that employers can pay disabled / differently abled people less than a minimum wage.
 We believe that all humans deserve dignity and love.
 There is no dignity or love in the eugenics movement.
 To that end, we explore the many ways in which employers can easily accomodate the range of humanity in order to make workplaces more inclusive.

-Jim Hoerricks, PhD, Director research services at the Praeceptory has spent a lifetime exploring the range of diagnostic medicine - as a patient.
+Jim Hoerricks, PhD, Pn1, Director research services at the Praeceptory has spent a lifetime exploring the range of diagnostic medicine - as a patient, which now guides his work as a certified nutrition coach.
 Western medicine starts with a baseline of normal, then seeks to prescribe it's way back to normal.
 Here's his statement on nutrition that informs our nutritional work at the Abbey.